edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 #### 3rd party system topics

-The 3rd party system or application must publish command requests messages to its own message bus (**external message bus**) and subscribe to responses from the same.
+The 3rd party system or application must publish command requests messages to its own MQTT topic (**external message bus**) and subscribe to responses from the same.
 Messages topics would typically follow a standard such as:

-- Publishing command request topic: edgex/command/request/<device-name>/<command-name>/<method>
+- Publishing command request topic: `/my-app/command/request/<device-name>/<command-name>/<method>`
-- Subscribing command response topic: edgex/command/response/#
+- Subscribing command response topic: `/my-app/command/response/#`

 !!!
 Note
-    Because EdgeX can suggest but not dictate the naming standard for 3rd party message bus topics, these names are representative for clarity, but not required.
+    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, these names are representative for clarity, but not required.

 #### command service topics

-The command service must subscribe to the request topics of the 3rd party (**external message bus**) message bus to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party message bus (**external**).
+The command service must subscribe to the request topics of the 3rd party (**external message bus**) MQTT topic to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party MQTT broker (**external**).
 Message topics for the command service would follow the following standard:

-- Subscribing 3rd party command request topics: edgex/command/request/#
+- Subscribing to 3rd party command request topics: my-app/command/request/#
-- Publishing device service request topic: edgex/command/request/<device-service>/<device-name>/<command-name>/<method>
+- Publishing to device service request topic: edgex/command/request/<device-service>/<device-name>/<command-name>/<method>
-- Subscribing command response topics: edgex/command/response/#
+- Subscribing to device service command response topics: edgex/command/response/#
-- Publishing 3rd party command response topic: edgex/command/response/<device-name>/<command-name>/<method>
+- Publishing to 3rd party command response topic: my-app/command/response

 !!!
 Note
-    Because EdgeX can suggest but not dictate the naming standard for 3rd party message bus topics, the 3rd party topic names are representative for clarity, but not required.
+    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, the 3rd party topic names are representative for clarity, but not required.

 #### device service topics

 The device services must subscribe to the EdgeX command request topic (**internal message bus**) and publish response messages to an EdgeX command response topic.
 The following naming standard will be applied to these topic names:

-- Subscribing command request topic: edgex/command/request/#
+- Subscribing to command request topic: edgex/command/request/#
-- Publishing command response topic: edgex/command/response/<device-service>/<device-name>/<command-name>/<method>
+- Publishing to command response topic: edgex/command/response

 ### Configuration

 Both the EdgeX command service and the device services must contain configuration needed to connect to and publish/subscribe to messages from topics on the EdgeX message bus (**internal**).
 This includes configuration to access the message bus when secure or insecure.

-The command service must also be provided configuration to connect to the 3rd party message bus (**external**).
-Because the communications may be done in a secure or insecure fashion, the core command service will need to be provided access to the 3rd party message bus (**external**)
+The command service must also be provided configuration to connect to the 3rd party MQTT broker's topics (**external**).
+Because the communications may be done in a secure or insecure fashion, the core command service will need to be provided access to the 3rd party MQTT broker (**external**)

-Similar to EdgeX application services, the command service will have access to an external message bus capability to get command requests and send 3rd parties a response.
+Similar to EdgeX application services, the command service will have access to an external MQTT broker to get command requests and send 3rd parties a response.
 This will require the command service to have two message queue configuration settings (internal and external).

 #### command service configuration